What's the Best Stew Meat?

 First of all, learn what meat makes the very best stews, whether you use a slow cooker, stovetop, or oven.
 (Bonus: it's usually cheaper per pound than packaged "stew meat.")
 Then, learn how to cut it up, or cube it, to make your own stew meat.

-Basically, you're cutting up a piece of meat such as beef chuck, pork shoulder, or lamb shoulder into pieces that are the same size on each side.
+Basically, you're cutting up a piece of meat such as beef chuck into pieces that are the same size on each side.
 Meat that's properly cut into cubes cooks evenly (and looks good on your plate).
+Use this same method to cut pork shoulder or lamb shoulder into cubes for stew.

 How to Cut a Roast into Cubes in 3 Easy Steps